-Life As an Elementary and Secondary School Education Administrator
+What Do Elementary and Secondary School Education Administrator Do?

-List of Elementary & Secondary School Education Administrator Job Duties
+A Day in the Life of an Elementary & Secondary School Education Administrator

 - Prepare and submit budget requests and recommendations, or grant proposals to solicit program funding.

-What Every Elementary & Secondary School Education Administrator Should Know
+Skills Needed to be an Elementary & Secondary School Education Administrator

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.